How To Choose The Best Headless CMS For Your Brand

-The key when it comes to choosing a headless CMS is to understand your unique requirements and those of your customers and to pick a solution that can accommodate these.
-In this article, we bring you the top 10 questions you should ask yourself and your stakeholders before choosing the headless or decoupled CMS that’s right for your brand’s present, and future.
+The key to choosing a headless CMS is to understand your unique requirements and those of your customers and to pick a solution that can accommodate these.
+In this article, we bring you the top 11 questions you should ask yourself and your stakeholders before choosing the headless or decoupled CMS that’s right for your brand’s present, and future.

 Understanding the scope and size of your project, as well as of the CMS platforms available, is a good way of gauging what a reasonable budget may be.